AlexNisulescu/CompanyAnalyzer/README.md

     pip3 install pandas yfinance

-The script will use a text file named Tickers in order to download the required data.
+The script will use a text file named Tickers to download the required data.
 The data downloaded by it is:

 * Sector